junxit/us-congress-bills-110/metadata.md

 - 2008-09-16 — Placed on the Union Calendar, Calendar No. 553.
 - 2008-09-16 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-855.
 - 2008-09-16 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-855.
+- 2008-09-22 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Hall (TX) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-22 — Considered under suspension of the rules. (consideration: CR H8539-8541)
+- 2008-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6323.
+- 2008-09-22 — Ms. Edwards (MD) moved to suspend the rules and pass the bill, as amended.
+- 2008-09-24 — Considered as unfinished business.
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 9/22/2008 H8539-8540)
+- 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 9/22/2008 H8539-8540)